 On January 30, 2004 the MDTE granted FG&E's request to voluntarily decrease its Cost of Gas Adjustment Clause (CGAC) during the remainder of the 2004 winter period by accelerating the payment of a multi-year refund that was ordered by the MDTE in May 2001, based upon a finding that FG&E had over-collected certain fuel inventory finance charges.
 In January 2004, the Massachusetts Supreme Judicial Court (SJC) affirmed the MDTE's May 2001 Order requiring the refund, which Order FG&E had appealed.
 The MDTE subsequently approved FG&E's request to prepay the balance of the refund outstanding of approximately \$1.2 million by reducing the CGAC in February through April 2004.
 The MDTE also approved FG&E's request to amortize these charges against future revenues.
 On March 18, 2004 FG&E filed its summer CGAC for effect May 1, 2004.
-Gas costs are projected to be approximately 2.3 percent lower on average than current rates.
-The temporary refund which reduced rates in February, March and April will cease, however, resulting in a net average increase to customers of 8.6 percent.
+The rates were approved as filed on April 29, 2004.
+Gas costs included in the new rates were projected to be approximately 2.3 percent lower on average than in the previous rates.
+However, the temporary refund which had reduced rates in February, March and April ended, resulting in a net average increase to customers of 8.6 percent.